foliant-docs/foliantcontrib.pgsqldoc/README.md

 <<pgsqldoc></pgsqldoc>
 ```

-Each time the preprocessor encounters the tag `<<pgsqldoc></pgsqldoc>` it inserts the whole generated document instead of it.
-The connection parameters are taken from config.
+Each time the preprocessor encounters the tag `<<pgsqldoc></pgsqldoc>` it inserts the whole generated documentation text instead of it.
+The connection parameters are taken from the config-file.

-You can also specify each parameter in the tag options:
+You can also specify some parameters (or all of them) in the tag options:

 ```markdown
 # Introduction